Last updated on March 20th, 2022 at 10:03 pm

 Things to do in Cheung Chau

-Cheung Chau is a versatile place to visit with plenty to do no matter your interest.
-It’s an island where you find cute cafes and quirky houses, explore historic temples and even go on a short hike or two before chilling on the beach.
-Here are some of my top picks:
+Wondering what to do in Cheung Chau?
+Cheung Chau island is a versatile place to visit and one of the top Hong Kong day trips destinations.
+It’s an island where you find cute cafes and quirky houses, explore historic temples, and even go on a short hike or two before chilling on the beach.
+Here, I’m listing the attractions with a day trip route recommendation at the end.

 Cheung Chau Bun Festival